chep/copilot-chat.el/Readme.md

 ## Configuration
 When sending the first prompt, you will need to authenticate to github.
 Follow instructions and everything will be fine.

+`markdown-view-mode` is used in chat buffer.
+First line of your prompt will be formated as header1 and first line of copilot's answer as header2.
+You can modify markdow mode faces to customize display.

 ## Usage
 ### Functions
 - `(copilot-chat-display)` display copilot chat and prompt buffer.